 Solution #2: Google Maps API

 The Google Maps API is able to return elevations for points anywhere in the world; these are usually (but not always) the same elevations you'd see in Google Earth.
-Google's data comes from a variety of sources and is sometimes (but not always!) more accurate than the SRTM databases.
+Google's data comes from a variety of sources and is sometimes (but not always) more accurate than the SRTM databases.

 Quick single-point DEM database lookup:Coordinates (lat,lon): FIND ELEVATION →